menu

 People

-A majority of the adults in the Redlands East neighborhood are wealthy and educated executives.
+Also, a majority of the adults in the Redlands East neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
-If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for California by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 95.8% of the neighborhoods in California.
+If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for California by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 96.2% of the neighborhoods in California.
 In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates.

 Diversity